njayp/ophis/README.md

 ### How Selectors Work

 Selectors control which commands and flags become MCP tools.
 Each selector contains a `CmdSelector` that chooses which commands to expose and `LocalFlagSelector`, `InheritedFlagSelector` that determine which flags to include.
-When converting your CLI, ophis evaluates selectors in order and uses the first matching selector to create each command's MCP tool.
+When converting commands, ophis evaluates selectors in order and uses the **first matching selector** to create each command's MCP tool.
 Commands that don't match any selector are not exposed.

-If a `CmdSelector` is nil, all commands are allowed.
+If `CmdSelector` is nil, all commands are allowed.
 If a flag selector is nil, all flags are allowed.
 This makes it easy to create catch-all selectors or to expose everything by default.

 Hidden, deprecated, and non-runnable commands are automatically filtered out, as are hidden and deprecated flags.